Design

 This is where we encountered significant grading and drainage issues in need of creative solutions.
 By code, a patio that is 30 inches or more above grade must have a railing.
 If we raised the grade around the base of the new patio to avoid a railing, we would need to ensure that the soil line stayed at least 8 inches below the home’s cedar siding to avoid rot.
 The back garden would also need to accommodate a septic tank, leech fields, underground electrical conduits, a stormwater filtration system, and an irrigation system.
 In the middle of it all stood a lovely old paper birch (Betula papyrifera, USDA Hardiness Zones 2–6) that we wanted to preserve for its beauty and the much-prized afternoon shade it provided.

-Boulders give Terraces a Natural Look
+Boulders Give Terraces a Natural Look

 Terracing was a logical solution to our grading woes, but conventional retaining walls would have created a fortresslike effect.
 Instead, we used large, rounded boulders to gently build up the grade between the lower lawn and bedroom patio.
 The rockery eliminated the need for a patio railing, preserving the beautiful lake view and allowing us to keep soil away from the siding.
 Simple stone steps connect the bedroom patio to a pathway that winds through the rock garden to the deck stairs.
-This pathway also provides access to middle of the garden for maintenance.
+This pathway also provides access to the middle of the garden for maintenance.

 The deck and patio connect home to garden.
 Plants give the patio a sense of enclosure without blocking views.